thimotyb/tacos-ch06/README.md

 | `tacos`              | Aggregated Spring Boot application |
 | `tacocloud-ui-react` | Standalone Vite + React frontend (not part of Maven reactor) |

-Angular has been removed; the React app replaces it.

 ## Prerequisites

 - Java 17 (e.g. Temurin 17.0.12)